practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/06 - stack-oriented languages/Factor/README.md

 <br/>

 > [!NOTE]
 > Getting exception handling right in this language, even though being a "high-level" stack-oriented language, may take patience!
-Look for examples with _recover_ in its GitHub repository!
+Look for examples with _recover_ in the GitHub repository!

 <br/>